subvisual/subvisual.com/src/posts/2016-07-29-subvisual-weekly-2/index.md

 ---
+highlight: false
-path: /95-subvisual-weekly-2/
+path: 95-subvisual-weekly-2
 title: "Subvisual Weekly #2"
+categories:
+  - inside-subvisual
 author: gabriel-poca
 date: 2016-07-29
 cover: cover.jpg
-tags:
-  - community
-intro: "Last night I left home to have a drink with a friend.
+intro: Last night I left home to have a drink with a friend.
 Next thing I know I'm at the office's door.
 This has been happening a lot.
 My mind wanders into the future, and my body goes into auto-pilot.
-Sometimes the mind wanders so deeply that you forget what you were up to in the first place."
+Sometimes the mind wanders so deeply that you forget what you were up to in the first place.
+tags:
+  - community
 ---

 Last night I left home to have a drink with a friend.
 Next thing I know I'm at the office's door.
 This has been happening a lot.
 My mind wanders into the future, and my body goes into auto-pilot.
 Sometimes the mind wanders so deeply that you forget what you were up to in the first place.